Understanding the importance of employee motivation

 23% higher profitability.

-Let’s translate these stats into plain terms.
-Engaged employees show up for work, not find reasons to miss it.
-Staffing is dependable and consistent.
-The company enjoys good employee retention, which prevents needing to spend money and time on recruiting and training new talent.
+The company enjoys good employee retention, which prevents the need to spend money and time recruiting and training new talent.
 Stealing becomes less common.
-Workers put more attention and effort into what they do, leading to better products and services and fewer mishaps.
-Customers hold a better impression of your brand and choose you over a competitor more often.
-The company produces more and generates more money.
+Workers put more attention and effort into their work, leading to better products and services and fewer mishaps.

 Other research shows similar positives.
 Take this study mentioned by the American Psychological Association in an article on employee motivation: